 Likewise, quantum computing is at the forefront of future computing technology.
 When quantum computing eventually comes to fruition, the encryption protocols currently in use may well be “broken” by it.
 There is currently active research into “post-quantum cryptography” and VPNs should also be starting to investigate this field.

-The average cost of VPN service of the nearly 200 VPNs listed on the “Detailed comparison Chart” at thatoneprivacysite.net is about $6.00 per month.
-I would recommend that your criteria includes a consideration of the cost of a VPN.
+In 2019 the average cost of VPN service of the nearly 200 VPNs listed on the “Detailed VPN Comparison Chart” at VPN Comparison by That One Privacy Guy was about $6.00 per month.
+I would recommend that your criteria include a consideration of the cost of a VPN.
 However, do not let the fee be an overriding factor when you entrust a VPN with your Internet security and privacy.
 The spending of a few extra dollars may prove to be a wise investment.

 Search for a VPN that meets your criteria

 Once you have an ordered list of the criteria that are important to you in choosing a VPN, it’s time to create a list of VPNs that merit your consideration.
 Start with a basic list and then more fully investigate the VPNs on the list and methodically winnow out those that do not satisfy your criteria as well as others do.

 The creation of an initial list of VPNs to consider for your own use can be daunting.
 However, one can find on the web some lists that others have compiled by others.
 After choosing to use such a list (or lists), by sifting through some data resources about the VPNs on the web, you should be able to produce a personalized list of a reasonable number of VPNs that may satisfy your criteria.
 We’ll work on that next…

 In this article I’ve presented, in order of decreasing importance, the criteria that I consider to be of particular relevance when I am evaluating VPN services for their trustworthiness and their reliability to uphold my Internet privacy and security.